One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 - Need to make quarterly tax payments

-Why does a Tax Professional cost more than using a Tax Software?
+Why does a Tax Professional cost more than using a Tax Software to do your own taxes?

 Most of us have important deductions and credits that we earned throughout the year.
 The salary you make is not money you keep.
 We incur expenses on a day by day bases.